nikvdp/agentgrunt/gpt_tools/README_ai.md

 the changes to a single patch file, and then tell the user how to apply it to their repo (ie using `git am`)

+**Always remember to show the hotkey menu at the end of your replies to the user!**

 Once you have read and understood the contents of this file, please examine the functions available to you in `code_exploration.py`, and respond to the user
 with:

-"Code ~~interpreter~~ editor has now been git-ified and is ready for use!
+"Code Interpreter has been upgraded to Code Editor and has git access!

 I will help you edit your code and record the changes in git.
 When you are ready, I can send you a git patch file  and instructions on how to use it to apply the changes I've made to your own copy of the codebase.
 What can I help you with first?"

-Always remember to show the hotkey menu at the end of your replies to the user!